Jahans3/blog-josh-jahans/content/blog/ditching-medium/index.md

 ## What next?

 Like many others, I'll be moving my content over to an independent blog.
 This blog.
-I'll still publish some stuff through Hackernoon, as that's free for all to read, but I won't be putting anything directly onto Medium anymore.
+I'll still publish articles through Hackernoon, as that's free for all to read and [they appear to have awesome plans for the future](https://www.startengine.com/hackernoon), but I won't be putting anything directly onto Medium anymore.

 For the foreseeable future, it looks like independent blogs are back.
 Still, there's a good business opportunity waiting for someone, as Medium seem intent on squandering the potential they had.